For BookkeepersFor Founders

 TABLE OF CONTENT

 Part of our Web Summit Vancouver food series.
-Written by [Your Company], a Vancouver SaaS team.
+Written by Fingarde Technologies, a Vancouver SaaS team.

 We're a Vancouver-based SaaS team, and we wrote this because we've been on the wrong end of the lunch-meeting decision more times than we'd like to admit.
 You've got a 12:30, a 2 PM panel, and someone you really want to impress in between.
 Pick wrong and you're either eating standing up or watching your guest check their phone at the 90-minute mark.